mendix/docs/content/en/docs/appstore/connectors/aws/amazon-eventbridge.md

 ### 3.2 Configuring a Microflow for an AWS Service

-After you configure the authentication profile for Amazon EventBridge, you can implement the functions of the connector by using the provided activities in mcroflows.
+After you configure the authentication profile for Amazon EventBridge, you can implement the functions of the connector by using the provided activities in microflows.

 #### 3.2.1 Sending Events to an Event Bus